 What is Cheaper to Run Heat Pump Or Gas Furnace?

 The answer to the question “What is cheaper to run heat pump or gas furnace?” depends on the climate of your area.
 Heat pumps are more efficient than furnaces, but they’re also more expensive to install.
 The upfront cost of a heat pump, including installation costs, accounts for about half of the total.
-You can do it yourself with some types of heat pumps, such as the Mr Cool DIY mini-split heat pump.
 Similarly, there are installation costs for optional HVAC ductwork.

 Although conventional wisdom says that heat pumps are more efficient and cheaper to run, the truth is more complicated.
 It depends on the type of climate in your area, the amount of fuel you use to heat your home, and how much natural gas and electricity cost in your area.
 For more accurate information, use the Pick HVAC cost calculator.
 You can also look up the estimated cost of operation in your state to see which one would be more affordable.